sidney3/Exchange/README.md

 ## Objectives

 1. Try out building an asyncronous system.
-I felt I wrote a very inefficient thread based TCP system that spent a lot of its time spinning, and I wanted to try out building a system around coroutines
+I felt I wrote a very inefficient thread based TCP system that spent a lot of its time spinning, and I wanted to try out building a system around coroutines.
+In a lot of ways, this project is everything that I wish I would have known to do in the prior projects (and I am very happy with the quality of the code in the core server logic).

 2. Make something performant (or at least investigate performance).
 I put special emphasis on making something that was sufficiently modular to write benchmarks for it.
 We spend most of the report discussing our timing related findings.